FANTASTIC FLORENCE TOURS – FREQUENTLY ASKED QUESTIONS (FAQs)

 3. Can you give tours only in Florence?

-I am an expert tourist guide of Florence and its surroundings.
-To maintain top-quality I prefer to give tours only in my city, where I was born and raised.
-I know Florence like the back of my hand, but I can’t say the same for the rest of Italy’s or Tuscany’s cities.
-Since my aim is to guarantee the best quality, I have decided to focus and specialise on Florence and its artistic heritage (that, by the way, is really immense and maybe one lifetime is not even enough to study everything!).
-I have created a network of official tourist guides of Tuscany and Italy with guides just like me who share the same professional mindset, so if you look for a guide somewhere else, ask me to help you!
+Me and my collaborators are expert tourist guide of Florence and its surroundings.
+To maintain top-quality we prefer to give tours only in our city, where we were born and raised.
+We know Florence like the back of our hand, but we can’t say the same for the rest of Italy’s or Tuscany’s cities.
+Since our aim is to guarantee the best quality, we have decided to focus and specialize on Florence and its artistic heritage (that, by the way, is really immense and maybe one lifetime is not even enough to study everything!).
+We have created a network of official tourist guides of Tuscany and Italy with guides just like us who share the same professional mindset, so if you look for a guide somewhere else, ask us to help you!

 4. We want to tour Tuscany, can you help us?
 Can you give us some tips on planning our trip?

-I can book the tickets for the museums for you, give you suggestions for the best restaurants or gelaterias, put you in contact with rental car agencies, but I cannot make hotel reservations or sell you entire excursions.
-It matters a lot to me to say that whatever advice I may give you about a restaurant, a guide in another city, a private driver or a store has been “tested” by me.
-I know all my associates and collaborators personally; they are top-level experts to whom I give my utmost trust.
+We can book the tickets for the museums for you, give you suggestions for the best restaurants or gelaterias, put you in contact with rental car agencies, but we cannot make hotel reservations or sell you entire excursions.
+It matters a lot to us to say that whatever advice we may give you about a restaurant, a guide in another city, a private driver or a store has been “tested” by us.

-I have tried all the restaurants, bars, bakeries, gelaterias that I suggest to my clients (and this is one of the best parts of my job!).
+We have tried all the restaurants, bars, bakeries, gelaterias that I suggest to my clients (and this is one of the best parts of the job!).

 5. Are your tours private or can we join one of your groups?

-I am an independent private guide of Florence and not a tour operator, so I’m not able to ‘create’ groups.
-When you book a tour with me it’s just for you, personal, custom-made and completely organised for and around you and your wishes.
-To be sincere, so far two clients have never booked the same tour on the same day, but if it happens one day, I will be the first to suggest a small group tour!
+We are an independent private guide of Florence and not a tour operator, so we are not able to ‘create’ groups.
+When you book a tour with Fantastic Florence it’s just for you, personal, custom-made and completely organized for and around you and your wishes.

 7. Can you make a reservation for the museums so we don’t have to stay in line?